hpc-datahub/COVID_DataHub/README.md

 The Phase-5 release replaces the Phase-4 data on multiple fronts, including the separation of state-level data from county-level data, and the addition of key variables such as vaccination by age groups and race-ethnic group, and state policy on mask mandate.

-The data files and the corresponding dictionary files are coupled in 3 folders on GitHub.
+The data files and the corresponding dictionary files are compiled in 3 folders on GitHub.
 The link to the GitHub repository will be displayed upon your completion of the [user registration form](https://docs.google.com/forms/d/e/1FAIpQLScCkT9_jOyNuT-edOrfgkbd8Y3ENtJGCPAKTZ9RtQM5xr_r5g/viewform?usp=sf_link).

 On the GitHub page, click the green “Code” tab and then “Download zip” tab.
 The downloaded zip file includes 3 folders for pandemic time-series data, unemployment data, and prepandemic data.
 It also contains 1 folder of our scripts used for data processing and 1 folder for the FIPS code.